 A Registrar may give default judgment under this Part in the absence of the parties.

-21. Leave needed in cases lasting one year or more
+21. Registrar not to give judgment in certain cases

+(1) A Registrar must not give default judgment against you under this Part for a failure to lodge and serve a statement of defence if —

+(a) you have lodged an application under the Act section 17 to strike out the relevant statement of claim; and

+(b) your application —

+(i) has not been dealt with; or

+(ii) has been granted; or

+(iii) has been dismissed, but you have lodged a statement of defence within 14 days after the dismissal.

-A Registrar must not give default judgment against you under this Part if one year or more has passed since the claim that started the case was lodged.
+(2) A Registrar must not give default judgment against you under this Part if one year or more has passed since the claim that started the case was served.

+[Rule 21 inserted in Gazette 3 Jun 2008 p.
+2142.]

 22. Registrar to list application

-If the Registrar does not grant the application for default judgment, the Registrar must list the application for a hearing before the Court and notify you and the other parties in writing at least 28 days before the hearing.
+(1) If the Registrar does not grant the application for default judgment, the Registrar must refer the matter to the Court.

+(2) The Court may determine the application in the absence of the parties or may list the application for a hearing in which case the Court must notify you and the other parties in writing of that hearing at least 28 days before the hearing.

-22A.
+[Rule 22 inserted in Gazette 3 Jun 2008 p.
+2143.]

+23A.
 Registrar may order costs after giving judgment

 When the Registrar gives default judgment under this Part the Registrar may also make an order for costs under the Act section 31(2).

-[Rule 22A inserted in Gazette 10 Jun 2005 p.
-2566.]
+[Rule 23A inserted as rule 22A in Gazette 10 Jun 2005 p.
+2566; renumbered as rule 23A in Gazette 3 Jun 2008 p.
+2143.]

 Part 5 — Pre-trial conferences